Retrofitting with Vipertex® to Resolve Bottlenecks

 Vipertex® enhanced surfaces are produced in a selection of patterns, which were developed with specific purposes in mind.

 - For most applications, our 1EHT surface will provide the best solution.
 It has been engineered to provide enhanced thermal transfer through increased surface area, in addition to surface patterns that promote turbulence and nucleation sites.

 - 2EHT provides a surface absent of dimples to accommodate applications requiring simpler geometry, as in the case of very small diameter tubes.

 - Single phase flow studies and bundle testing studies performed at HTRI® for 1EHT and 2EHT tubes.

-- Our new herringbone (HB/EHT) and helix (HX/EHT) patterns, currently in development, are engineered surfaces that are optimized for certain condenser tube applications.
+- Our new herringbone (HB/EHT), helix (HX/EHT), and 5EHT patterns are engineered surfaces that are optimized for two phase flow applications.